okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 - Public
 - Hybrid

 It is highly modular and open source.
+It is also backed by Google.